-10 Tips for Eating Less Meat Make an Appointment Ask a Question Search Conditions Eating mostly fruits, vegetables, beans, legumes, and whole grains, along with nuts in limited quantities can reduce your risk of heart disease, high cholesterol, high blood pressure, and type 2 diabetes.
+10 Tips for Eating Less Meat Make an Appointment Ask a Question Search Conditions Eating mostly fruits, vegetables, beans, legumes, and whole grains, along with nuts in limited quantities can reduce your risk of heart disease, high cholesterol, high blood pressure and type 2 diabetes.
+If you are concerned with lack of protein, remember that as long as you are eating adequate calories, it is unlikely that you will become protein deficient.
+Plant-based sources of protein are not only convenient, low-fat, nutritious, but also eco- and environmentally friendly.
 Try these tips to help you eat less meat.
-At the Grocery StoreLook for minimally processed plant-based convenience foods such as soups, grain mixes, canned beans, frozen vegetables with legumes, and vegetarian entrées.
+Buying GroceriesLook for minimally processed plant-based convenience foods such as soups, grain mixes, canned beans, frozen vegetables with legumes and vegetarian entrées.
 Watch added dairy ingredients which increase fat intake.
 Eating OutAsk for plant-based and low-fat options at restaurants.
 Try new restaurants, many specialties from around the world are plant based and delicious.
 Something NewStart with the fruits and vegetables that you like and try others to broaden your list.
 Meatless MondaysGo meatless for one meal each day or the same day each week.
-Replace meat in burritos, burgers and soups with different types of beans, legumes, and lentils.
-Breakfast IdeasMake oatmeal with water, add fruit and nuts or top 100 percent whole grain bread with sliced fruit.
+Replace meat in burritos, burgers and soups with different types of beans, legumes and lentils.
+Breakfast IdeasMake oatmeal with water, add fruit and nuts or top 100% whole grain bread with sliced fruit.
 Instead of bacon or sausage, try tempeh (a soy product) or seitan (wheat gluten).
-Lunch OptionsMake a sandwich 100 percent whole grain bread sandwich, hummus and vegetables; steamed vegetables with beans; or make a salad with vegetables and nuts.
-Simple and EasyBake a half of sweet potato with a sauce or salsa, add beans and a large serving of your favorite mixed veggies for a filling, satisfying and high nutrient meal.
-Dinner SuggestionsCreate a burrito bowl with brown rice, black beans, vegetables and salsa.
-Add New Dishes WeeklyGradually add new vegetarian dishes to your list each week such as Meat-free Chili, Veggies and Pasta, or Vegetable Stew.
-ProteinEverything you eat contains some amount of protein – even the fruits and vegetables.
+Lunch OptionsMake a sandwich 100% whole grain bread sandwich, hummus and vegetables; steamed vegetables with beans; or make a salad with vegetables and nuts.
+Simple and EasyBake half of a sweet potato with a sauce or salsa, add beans and a large serving of your favorite mixed veggies for a filling, satisfying and high-nutrient meal.
+Dinner SuggestionsCreate a burrito bowl with brown rice, your favorite beans, vegetables and salsa.
+Add New Dishes WeeklyGradually add new vegetarian dishes to your menu each week such as Meat-Free Chili, Veggies and Pasta, or Vegetable Stew.
+Protein SourcesEverything you eat contains some amount of protein – even the fruits and vegetables.
 Talk with your doctor if you have concerns.
-This information has been approved by Andrew M. Freeman, MD, FACC, FACP (January 2017).
+There is a variety of meat-substitute foods available in grocery stores and restaurants.
+This information has been approved by Andrew M. Freeman, MD, FACC, FACP (February 2021).